• Skip to main content

 Instructions

-1. Grind fennel seeds, cardamom seeds, coriander seeds and nutmeg together until it forms a coarse powder.
+1. Grind fennel seeds, cardamom seeds, coriander seeds, and nutmeg together until they form a coarse powder.

-2. Add with remaining ingredients to a large saucepan and bring to the boil.
+2. Add the remaining ingredients to a large saucepan and bring to a boil.

 4. Spoon into hot sterilized jars and seal.
 Leave for at least 3 weeks before eating.